saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 | Layer 5 Fully connected | 84 | 43 | Outputs logits |

 As for the hyper-parameters, the starting values were chosen from the hand-writing recognition project from the course.
-With 50% keep probability of the dropout layers, the model was performing quite well.
+With 50% keep probability for the dropout layers, the model was performing quite well.
 The starting values for the weights in the network were chosen from a truncated normal distribution with mean (mu) 0 and standard deviation (sigma) 0.1.